A facsimile is an exact copy of an item, often a document.

 1: an exact copy A facsimile of the world’s first computer was exhibited at the museum.2: a system of transmitting and reproducing graphic matter (such as printing or still pictures) by means of signals sent over telephone lines

-According to the Merriam-Webster dictionary, facsimile is derived from the latin “fac simile” meaning “make similar.” with an origin of 1691.
+According to the Merriam-Webster dictionary, the word facsimile is derived from the Latin “fac simile” meaning “make similar.” with an origin of 1691.

-The Oxford dictionaries lists the origin of facsimile as a 16th century word derived from the Latin “facre” (make) and simils (like).
+The Oxford dictionaries list the origin of facsimile as a 16th-century word derived from the Latin “facre” (make) and simils (like).